 The Board realises that effective communication with shareholders on strategy and governance is an important part of its responsibilities.
 The CEO and CFO have a regular dialogue with institutional shareholders engaging proactively with them and ensuring their views are communicated back to the Board.
 The Investor Relations department acts as a focal point for contact with investors throughout the year.
 The Chairman and Non-Executive Directors continue to be available to discuss matters of concern as requested.
 Interim and final results are communicated via formal meetings with roadshows, participation in conferences and additional dialogue with key investor representatives held in the intervening periods.

 Prior to the AGM held in November 2019, the Board contacted the Group’s largest institutional investors and proxy companies and provided an opportunity for them to share their feedback on the resolutions past at the AGM and to cover questions more generally.
-Peter Allen, John Hartup and Ian Nicholson met with the governance representatives and fund managers from these institutions and communicated the feedback back to the wider Board.
+The Chairman, John Hartup and Ian Nicholson met with the governance representatives and fund managers from these institutions and communicated the feedback back to the wider Board.

 The Board believes that appropriate steps are taken to ensure that the Board, and in particular the Non-Executive Directors, develop an understanding of the views of major shareholders.
 Prior to each Board meeting, an Investor Relations report is circulated which includes analysts’ and brokers’ briefings and following results roadshows, broker and adviser feedback is also passed to the Board.